-Despite significant efforts to offer healthcare services to individuals with β -TM, there are still shortcomings in the quality of care provided to these patients.^{5, 8} Studies in Iran have shown that nurses focus more on providing physical care to these patients, while patients and their families usually do not receive services such as necessary care and training in self-care, consultations with doctors and psychologists, and other care related to their social, psychological, physical, or spiritual needs.^{8, 18} Supportive and palliative care are considered integral parts of nursing care, so all nurses should be able to provide adequate care in these areas.19 However, most care providers are not sufficiently prepared to provide this type of care.20 One of the contributing factors is the lack of awareness regarding patients' palliative and supportive care needs.20,21

-Although some studies in Iran have evaluated the supportive and palliative care needs of cancer patients, examining these needs has been less considered in other chronic patients, especially in β -TM patients.
-Most studies on issues of patients with β -TM have utilized a quantitative approach, and limited qualitative data are available on patients' experiences of care needs.^{8, 12, 14} Given the significance of identifying the needs and issues to enhance patient-centered strategies, and to identify potential gaps and opportunities for planning and delivering quality services, this study utilized qualitative content analysis to explore the needs and expectations of patients with β -TM regarding the necessary support.
+Despite significant efforts to offer healthcare services to individuals with $\beta$ -TM, there are still shortcomings in the quality of care provided to these patients.5,8 Studies in Iran have shown that nurses focus more on providing physical care to these patients, while patients and their families usually do not receive services such as necessary care and training in self-care, consultations with doctors and psychologists, and other care related to their social, psychological, physical, or spiritual needs.
+Supportive and palliative care are considered integral parts of nursing care, so all nurses should be able to provide adequate care in these areas.
+However, most care providers are not sufficiently prepared to provide this type of care.
+One of the contributing factors is the lack of awareness regarding patients' palliative and supportive care needs.
+20, 21 patients, especially in $\beta$ -TM patients.
+Most studies on issues of patients with $\beta$ -TM have utilized a quantitative approach, and limited qualitative data are available on patients' experiences of care needs.
+8, 12, 14 Given the significance of identifying the needs and issues to enhance patient-centered strategies, and to identify potential gaps and opportunities for planning and delivering quality services, this study utilized qualitative content analysis to explore the needs and expectations of patients with $\beta$ -TM regarding the necessary support.